Preparing for the FE Exam: Tips, Strategies, and Study Plans

-Use the diagnostic exams in your FE review manual to determine how much you should study in the various knowledge areas.
+Use the diagnostic exams in your FE review manual or in our PPI Learning Hub to determine how much you should study in the various knowledge areas.

 PPI Pro Tip: You can use diagnostic exams in two ways: before you begin studying to determine which subjects you should emphasize, or after you finish studying to determine if you are ready to move on.